DevExpress-Examples/asp-net-core-richedit-work-with-database/Readme.md

 <!-- default badges end -->
 # Rich Text Editor for ASP.NET Core - How to load/save documents from/to a database

-This example demonstrates how to configure the [Rich Text Editor](https://docs.devexpress.com/AspNetCore/400373/rich-edit) to load/save a document from/to a database.
+This example demonstrates how to configure the [Rich Text Editor](https://docs.devexpress.com/AspNetCore/400373/rich-edit) control to load/save documents from/to a database.

 ![Rich Text Editor](rich-work-with-database.png)